teaching-networks/animations/README.md

-# Networks Animations
+# Animations Web Application

-... is a web app that serves the purpose of supporting students via animations that show certain networking topics.
+... serves the purpose of supporting students via providing animations that clarify lecture content.

-## Technology

-### Framework

-The web app uses Googles Angular with Dart ([See here](https://webdev.dartlang.org/angular/)).
-To build and develop the app you will need the Dart SDK.
-Just check by the afore mentioned site and get started!

-### Animations

-All animations (of which there are none at the moment), shall be realized with (HTML5) [Canvas](https://www.w3schools.com/html/html5_canvas.asp) which is the only way to **directly** draw in a web browser.
-This offers the maximum performance one might get when dealing with web technology (For example compared with the browsers DOM which would also have been an alternative).
-Further more we are not limited in our creativity.

 ## Getting Started
 Follow the Angular Dart instructions [here](https://webdev.dartlang.org/angular/) to install the Dart SDK, etc. Then just clone the repository and call `pub get` followed by `pub serve` to start the application.

+## Build the Application
+Once you set up your environment (See Getting started), you can call `pub build` in your working directory.
+You'll find the result in the `build/web` folder.
+If you want to deploy the application you just need to adjust the built index.html: Change the `<base href="/">` to your base url so that navigation within the angular app is working correctly.

-## Building Pipeline and Continous Integration
+## Continous Deployment

-At the moment the application is in early state so there is no real content at the moment and the app will rarely have content yet.
-Once the application is reaching a state which we could consider "usable" the building pipeline will be established.
+All branches get automatically built & deployed [here](https://www.sam.cs.hm.edu).